fgravato/tplinkswitchbackups/README.md

 Python Script using Expect to help backup TPLINK Based Managed Switches that aren't supported under Rancid.

-I discoverd that Rancid doesn't work with these switches so had to design something to help and pull switch configs via TFTP
+I discoverd that Rancid doesn't work with these switches so had to design something to help and pull switch configs via TFTP this can be cron nightly or hourly - the script appends date+time stamp so you can use that to keep track of changes.

 Reqs to make this work.